pessoacolombo/yopoulab-sample-2026/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC_BY--SA_4.0-yellow.svg)](https://creativecommons.org/licenses/by-sa/4.0/)
 # Quasi-randomized survey sampling stratified by urban form — Yopougon, Abidjan

-Documents the **sampling strategy** of the YopouLab household survey — a quasi-randomized, two-stage cluster design **stratified by urban form** — and its **validation**: a morphometric audit of how well the selected survey clusters represent the variety of urban habitat in the study area (AOI).
+Documents the **sampling strategy** of the Yopougon Urban Lab (YopouLab) household survey — a quasi-randomized, two-stage cluster design stratified by urban form — and its validation - a morphometric audit of how well the selected survey clusters represent the variety of urban habitat in the study area (AOI).

 ## The sampling design, in brief